-- (1) Executive Share Ownership Guidelines implemented March 2, 2017. - (2) Based on Freehold's proportionate share (48%) of base salaries effective March 16, 2020. - (3) Value has been determined by multiplying the number of Common Shares by the greater of the current market price of the Common Shares on the TSX (the closing price of the Common Shares on the TSX on March 16, 2020 of \$3.35) and the original purchase price for the Common Shares. - (4) Value has been determined by multiplying the number of Common Shares underlying the Restricted Awards by the greater of the current market price of the Common Share on the TSX (the closing price of the Common Shares on the TSX on March 16, 2020 was \$3.35) and the original price for the Common Shares at the time the grants were made (values are adjusted for dividends since the date of grant). - (5) Mr. Gunderson has not been included in the above table as he ceased to be an executive officer of Freehold on March 18, 2019.
-Mr. Withey has not been included in the above table as he ceased to be an officer prior to December 31, 2019 and because he served as Vice-President, Finance and CFO in an interim capacity and was therefore not subject to the executive share ownership guidelines.
+- (1) Executive Share Ownership Guidelines implemented March 2, 2017. - (2) Mr. Mullane has not been included in the above table as he ceased to be an executive officer of Freehold on September 8, 2020. - (3) Based on Freehold's 2021 proportionate share (54%) of base salaries. - (4) Value has been determined by multiplying the number of Common Shares by the greater of the current market price of the Common Shares (based on the closing price of the Common Shares on the TSX on March 22, 2021 of \$7.40) or the original purchase price for the Common - (5) Value has been determined by multiplying the number of Common Shares underlying the Restricted Awards by the greater of the current market price of Common Shares (based on the closing price of the Common Shares on the TSX on March 22, 2021 of \$7.40) or the original price for the Common Shares at the time the grants were made (values are adjusted for dividends since the date of grant).